gitlevich/thinking-about-agents/2-how-goals-precipitate.md

 In my own case, this is how most goals actually work.
 I didn't start with "become a photographer" and pursue it.
 Attention kept getting captured by light.
 Patterns accumulated.
 At some point the word "photographer" became a useful label for a goal that had already crystallized from years of preferential attention.
-The goal was downstream of the attention, not prior to it.
+The goal was downstream of preference, not prior to it.

 The toy implementation from the previous post doesn't do this.
 It takes goals as parameters.
 A next version would add: a preference-weighted topology (already implicit in the gravity values), an observation phase before goal-injection,